blake-mealey/mantle-docs/docs/installation.md

 [releases](https://github.com/blake-mealey/mantle/releases) page.

 This is the recommended method as it enables consistent version management across your team, provides better interop with other tools, and makes using Mantle in CI environments (especially GitHub Action) simpler.

+If you need help installing Foreman, check out the [Getting Started](/docs/getting-started#foreman) guide.

 ## Install with Cargo

-You can download and compile the [crate](https://crates.io/crates/rbx_mantle) from source with Cargo:
+You can download and compile the [crate](https://crates.io/crates/rbx_mantle) from source with
+Cargo:

 ```sh
 cargo install rbx_mantle